Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

-where $\Phi:\mathcal{G} \to \mathbb{R}^{n \times k}$ represents a map projecting nodes in graph representations to embeddings in a $k$-dimensional vector space, $H$ is a hypothesis space, $\mathcal{F}:(\cdot, \cdot) \to \mathbb{R}$ is for proximity measurement, $L$ is the loss function quantifying prediction accuracy, and $E$ is the expectation of overall loss named objective function. $p_{ij}$ is the observed (true) proximity between nodes $i$ and $j$, and $\Theta$ is the set of hyper-parameters.
-Designing an effective and efficient Eq.~\ref{pipline_eq} contributes to returning accurate recommendations in practice.
-For that, this section proposes a general design pipeline of graph embedding-based recommendation.
+where $\Phi:\mathcal{G} \to \mathbb{R}^{n \times k}$ denotes a mapping that projects a graph representation's $n$ nodes into an embedding matrix $\mathbb{R}^{n \times k}$ consisting of $k$-dimensional row vectors, $H$ denotes a hypothesis space designed beforehand, $\mathcal{F}:(\cdot, \cdot) \to \mathbb{R}$ denotes a proximity measurement, $L$ denotes a loss function which is used to measure the error between predicted values and observed (or true) values on training samples or test samples, $E$ denotes an objective function measuring the expectation of overall loss, $p_{ij}$ is the observed proximity between nodes $i$ and $j$, and $\Theta$ denotes a hyper-parameter set.
+From the perspective of Eq.~(\ref{pipline_eq}), this section decomposes the designing process of graph embedding-based recommendation into several steps and proposes a general design pipeline of that, as shown in Fig.~\ref{pipeline_fig}.

-As shown in Fig.~\ref{pipeline_fig}, the first step is to collect information for the recommendation from such as public experimental data sets, real recommender systems, Internet of things, or other commercial data products, among which the public experimental data sets seem to be the priority of designing and evaluating recommendation models because of its low cost and convenient access.
-Then, converting the information into graph representations is the second step.
-In this step, constructing appropriate graph representations ranging from unweighted and weighted to indirect and direct ones in specific forms such as general graphs, hypergraphs, multi-viewed or multi-layered graphs and stuff in order to maximally capture and preserve the original patterns in the information promotes the recommendation performance because the recommendation directly implements based on graph representations.
-After that, the third step is to build proximity measurements measuring the proximity between node pairs in graph representations.
-Methodologically, the $1$-order proximity (i.e., the direct proximity) recorded in the information from a specific recommendation scenario can point out the possible forms of proximity measurements in this scenario, helping build higher-order ones to further uncover indirect and more accurate proximity between node pairs.
-Meanwhile, building accurate proximity measurements also largely improves the efficiency of Eq.~\ref{pipline_eq} as function $\mathcal{F}$.
+Specifically, in Fig.~\ref{pipeline_fig}, the first step is to collect information for recommendation from such as public data sets, practical recommender systems, Internet of things or other commercial data products, among which public data sets are recognized as the priority of designing and evaluating a recommendation model because of their cost-effective and widespread access.
+Then, representing the information by graph representations is the second step.
+In this step, selecting an appropriate graph representation $\mathcal{G}$ that can capture and preserve the complexity (or multiplicity) involved in original information as much as possible is crucial, which directly determines the design of recommendation models and the accuracy of recommendation results.
+After that, the third step is to build proximity measurements $\mathcal{F}:(\cdot, \cdot) \to \mathbb{R}$, used to measure the proximity between node pairs in graph representations.
+Methodologically, as for a specific recommendation scenario, once identified, the first-order proximity could give clue to the possible forms of proximity measurements fitting this scenario, which helps researchers build higher-order ones.